 Video transcript

-Hello everyone, I hope you are well.
-Today, I'm back with Mathieu, I already told you about him, he's my fiancé, for a new video in French.
-Today, we propose you a video a little bit particular.
-We propose you to learn French by playing.
-I don't know if you know this game, Scrabble.
-It is a game where in fact, you have to make up words with letters.
+Hello everyone, I hope you're all well.
+Today, I'm back with Mathieu - I've already told you about him, he's my fiancé - for a new video in French.
+Today's video is a bit special.
+It's about learning French through play.
+I don't know if you've heard of this game called Scrabble.
+It's a game where you have to make up words from letters.
 You have a bag, a bag with letters in it.
 Like this, for example H.

-The S. And you have to take 7 letters from your game that you put here.
-And you have to try to make words on the board.
-Each time, you have to start again from the words already made.
-You have to use the letters that are on the board.
-Each time, you have to have 7 letters in your game, so that you can continue to make words.
-The idea of this video, therefore, is to learn French in a more playful way, a little more fun.
+The S. And you have to take 7 letters from your set and put them here.
+And try to make words on the board.
+Each time, you have to start from the words you've already made.
+You have to use the letters on the board.
+Each time, you need to have 7 letters in your game, so you can keep building words.
+The idea of this video, then, is to learn French in a way that's a little more playful, a little more fun.

-Each time we put words down, we're going to explain what the words mean.
+Each time we put a word down, we'll explain what it means.
 Are you ready?

 Ready!

 So I take my letters.
 Careful...
 It's important to have a good combination of consonants and vowels, otherwise it's hard to make words.
-You don't cheat.
+You're not cheating.

 I don't cheat, I promise.

-The letters have different points, for example X, it will be worth ten points because it is a much more complicated letter to put in a word.
-In any case, in French, so, we will count the points here and we will see who is the best between Mathieu and me.
+The letters have different points, for example X, which is worth ten points because it's a much more complicated letter to put into a word.
+In any case, in French, we'll count the points here and see who's the best between Mathieu and me.

-It's a good start.
+It's off to a good start.
 I already have almost no vowels.
-Also, depending on the box, there are certain words or letters that will count double, that will count triple.
-So, that allows you to accumulate more points.
-Come on, let's go.
-I'll let you start.
+Depending on the box, there are certain words or letters that count double or triple.
+So that means more points.
+Here we go.
+I'll let you get started.

 It's the past simple of the verb "to carry".
 We're going to note the points because we forgot to note your points.
-So you had put "rose" and there, the word counts double.
-So that makes 4 times 2...
+So you put "rose" and now the word counts double.
+So that's 4 times 2...
 8. And I'm at 3...
 4...
 8 too.
 We're tied for now.
 So, while you're thinking, I'll get some new letters.
 I need 4.

 2...3...4.
 Mhhhh.